viamrobotics/docs/docs/manage/fleet/_index.md

   Cannot see or edit the [**SETUP**](robots/#setup), [**CONFIG**](robots/#config), [**HISTORY**](robots/#history), [**LOGS**](robots/#logs), [**CODE SAMPLE**](robots/#code-sample), or [**SECURITY**](robots/#security) tabs.

 A user can have one or more roles, granting the user the respective permissions of each role.

-## Robots

-An organizational concept, consisting of either one _{{< glossary_tooltip term_id="part" text="part" >}}_, or multiple _parts_ working closely together to complete tasks.

-The robot represents the configuration and entry point for one or more computers (and the {{< glossary_tooltip term_id="component" text="components" >}} they control) coupled into one logical grouping of parts that work together to complete tasks.
-A robot usually reflects a physical device, from a camera collecting images, to a wheeled rover, or an articulated arm on a factory floor.
-A robot always has a main part that receives client requests and can have one or more other parts.

-For information on how to manage robots, see [Robots](robots).

 ## Configuration